ajspakow/wlcstat/README.md

 Scripts to calculate statistical behavior of the wormlike chain model

-See Sphinx documentation in 'doc' directory
+See Sphinx documentation in 'docs' directory